Pablo Gállego: Cacereño

 Staying for only 6 months, Gállego continued his career at Cacereño, staying for two seasons.
 In his second season with the team, Gállego showcased his abilities scoring seven goals in 27 league matches.
 He made a total of 61 games for the club.

 Lealtad

-In June 2017, Gállego signed for Lealtad, but again only spent 6 months with the team, as his transfer to Greek Superleague team AEL got announced on 20 December 2016.
+In June 2017, Gállego signed for Lealtad, but again only spent 6 months with the team, as his transfer to Greek Super League team AEL got announced on 20 December 2016.

 AEL

 On 4 January 2017, he made his official debut for AEL against Veria, scoring in his debut and being named man of the match.
 However, after 6 months he just managed to make five more appearances for AEL and was released at the end of the season.

 Real Estelí

 After his spell in Greece, he left Europe and signed for Nicaraguan side Real Estelí.
 In his 6 months with the club, Gállego managed to make a great impact and caught the eye of European clubs.